Frequently Asked Questions

 Under the LTA, certain recall contributions must be declared.

-Consultant lobbyists and in-house lobbyists must declare in the Lobbyists Registry whether – since the date the writ was issued for the last provincial election – they made a recall contribution, to an MLA they are lobbying, or to that MLA’s political party or constituency association.
+Designated Filers must declare in the Lobbyists Registry whether – since the date the writ was issued for the last provincial election – a lobbyist or client made a recall contribution, to an MLA being lobbied, or to that MLA’s political party or constituency association.

-The LTA requires only that a lobbyist declare the fact that a recall contribution has been made.
+The LTA requires only that a Designated Filer declare the fact that a recall contribution has been made.
 Details about the amount of the contribution, and to whom it was made, are not required to be entered into the Lobbyists Registry.

 Elections BC has issued guidance regarding recall contributions.